delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 If you accept the default install path, or specify a unique install path it will install alongside any v3 release and will not affect the v3 release in any way.

-The program will copy over any user defined snippets from a pre-existing v3 installation and will preserve most if not all settings.
-Any v4 preview (alpha) release will be overwritten.
+If you have not created a user database using any v4 preview or beta releases the program will offer to copy over any user defined snippets from a pre-existing v3 and can preserve most if not all settings.
+Any v4 preview or earlier beta release will be overwritten.

 Any user defined snippets you edit will not be reflected in any v3 installation and any settings you change won't affect the v3 install.

 Nearly all the file formats have been changed from v3, so export and backup files are not compatible with v3 and earlier.
 Don't expect any backups or export files you create to work with v3.
+However files created by v3 can be read by v4.

 If you have been using one of the CodeSnip 4 previews this beta will attempt to bring forward all settings from that.
 If you don't want to do that, follow the